 In September 2010, the company was restructured.
 The new name of the corporation became J-W Energy Company to better reflect the company's current scope of services.

 J-W Energy Company

-J-W Energy Company is a privately-held energy company composed of several distinct business lines specializing in Energy Services and Energy Development.
-J-W Energy Company currently has over 800 employees located in over 50 offices throughout the mid-continent area.
-Headquartered in Addison, TX with regional offices in Arkansas, Texas, Colorado, Oklahoma, Louisiana, Kansas, Kentucky, Ohio, North Dakota, New Mexico, Pennsylvania, Utah, West Virginia and Wyoming, the company is active in many phases of the oil and gas industry.
+J-W Energy Company is a privately-held energy company composed of several distinct subsidiaires that specialize in Energy Services and Energy Development.
+Through these subsidiaries, the company currently has over 800 employees located in over 50 offices throughout the mid-continent area.
+Headquartered in Addison, TX with offices in Arkansas, Texas, Colorado, Oklahoma, Louisiana, Kansas, Kentucky, Ohio, North Dakota, New Mexico, Pennsylvania, Utah, West Virginia and Wyoming, the company is active in many phases of the oil and gas industry.

 J-W Midstream Company

 |General Motors Plant near

 J-W Operating Company entered the gas pipeline business by constructing what became known as the Douglas Gathering System in February 1969.
 Several other small pipelines followed in Arkansas, West Texas and East Texas.